 If you want more detail about the average trend numbers, you can click on the question itself to find that specific information.
 Clicking on a specific question takes you to a question details page.
 This page includes:

 - The average answers to that question over time displayed as a graph.

 - A breakdown of a particular reporting week to include a graph and table of answers.

-There are several ways to filter and view the data in your Trends Dashboard.
-Remember, you’ll only be able to see the answers of the 15Fives that you have permission to view unless you are a company administrator.
+There are several ways to filter and view the data in your Trends dashboard.
+Remember, you’ll only be able to see the answers of the 15Fives that you have permission to view unless you are an account administrator.

 - Sort by the oldest question: Sorting by the oldest question gives you the best trend analysis - as often these questions have been asked the most.
 You can easily change this to sort by the newest question or alphabetically.